mufidu/mufidu.com/posts/prepare.md

 ![](/img/pexels-anna-shvets-5710904.webp)

-At the beginning of studying college test, around March-April, I was really confused about where to start learning, what to study, and what to do.
+At the beginning of studying college test, around March-April, I was confused about where to start learning, what to study, and what to do.
 Then, I just learned from everywhere, even from Twitter too.
 I never set aside time to make a material list.

-I made a study schedule, but was still confused about what to study.
-I also did many tryouts but that's it, because there is no new material to be learned.
+I made a study schedule but was still confused about what to study.
+I also did many tryouts, but that's it, because there is no new material to be learned.

 Recently, it's become clear that there's a lot of material that I haven't touched or finished yet.
 I just realized **the importance of preparing**.
 If we do a work without preparation, it will not be optimal.